facebookresearch/beanmachine/docs/framework_topics/inference/ancestral_metropolis_hastings.md

 Bean Machine provides a single-site variant of ancestral Metropolis-Hastings, in which values of random variables are sampled and updated one variable at a time (hence the name "Single-Site").

-There are four main steps in Single Site Ancestral Metropolis-Hastings.
+There are four main steps in Single-Site Ancestral Metropolis-Hastings.

 1. Propose a value for a random variable, which we'll call $X$.
 The proposed value is sampled from the random variable's prior distribution.